How do we assess pupils’ learning at The Queen Anne ?

 At the Queen Anne, we gather a range of formative and summative evidence throughout the year.

-Formative assessment (Assessment of Learning) gives information on how well a child is progressing to meet a given objective or target and provides information to assist the next steps.
-High quality first teaching ensures that ongoing assessment for learning is an integral part of the daily classroom context for all pupils.
+Formative assessment (Assessment for Learning) gives information on how well a child is progressing to meet a given objective or target and provides information to assist the next steps.
+High-quality first teaching ensures that ongoing assessment for learning is an integral part of the daily classroom context for all pupils.
 Teachers continually make assessments of children’s progress both during and after lessons.
 The on-going assessments are used to support children’s progress.
 Progress is assessed using a wide range of evidence including questioning, discussion, analysis of work , written and oral feedback, observations, self-reflection and peer reflection.

 Summative assessment (Assessment of Learning) gives information on how well an objective has been achieved at the end of a period of time.

 The Foundation Stage: the children participate in the Reception Baseline Assessment (RBA) within the first 6 weeks of starting in the foundation stage class at The Queen Anne.